-Vancouver-based myCEO helps small-to-medium sized businesses with sales, planning and digital strategies
+Vancouver-based myCEO helps small-to-medium sized businesses with sales, training and digital strategies.

 When Betty Hasker decided to become a business coach in 2014, she was working off the side of her desk.
 She didn’t know where the road would lead, but she had 20 years of C-suite experience in her rearview.

 “I spent a lot of time in director roles for other organizations (director of sales, director of operations, director of marketing), helping them grow,” says the Manitoba native.